The Kohn Algorithm on Denjoy-Carleman Classes: The Denjoy-Carleman Quasianalytic Classes

-We can now state two of the consequences of applying resolution of singularities to the Denjoy-Carleman quasianalytic class $C^\R_M (U),$ which Edward Bierstone and Pierre Milman obtained in \cite{bm}.
-We shall state as corollaries in both instances the corresponding results for $C_M (U),$ which are the ones we are interested in here.
-Both of these are crucial for the equivalence of types on domains of class $C_M (U).$ The first of these important consequences is topological Noetherianity, which is Theorem 6.1 of \cite{bm}, stated here in a less general way that is more suited to our purposes.
+We can now state two of the consequences of applying resolution of singularities to the Denjoy-Carleman quasianalytic class $C^\R_M ,$ which Edward Bierstone and Pierre Milman obtained in \cite{bm}.
+We shall state as corollaries in both instances the corresponding results for $C_M,$ which are the ones we are more interested in here.
+Both of these are crucial for the equivalence of types on domains of class $C_M.$ The first of these important consequences is topological Noetherianity, which is Theorem 6.1 of \cite{bm} for sheaves of ideals of finite type and also follows for quasicoherent sheaves of ideals from the resolution of singularities argument in \cite{bmv}.